 To understand this structure better, let’s analyze a real-life example.

 KeepCup is an Australian-based company that aims to reduce disposable coffee cup waste.
 They offer reusable cups that come in a handful of designs.

-If you were to break down KeepCup’s story into the previously mentioned structure, this is how it would look (you can read their full brand story here).
+If you were to break down KeepCup’s story into the previously mentioned structure, this is how it would look (make sure to read their full brand story).

 The KeepCup founders grew increasingly concerned about the volume of packaging waste their café business and customers generated daily.
 As they searched for more sustainable alternatives, they learned that most reusable cups were ugly and unpleasant to hold and drink from.

 After four years of research, they created a unique design of reusable cups was introduced to kick-start a behavioral change in Melbourne.